scholln/Monte-Carlo-Simulation/README.md

 ## What is a Monte Carlo simulation?

 A monte carlo simulaton is best described as using random sampling, random numbers or variables you are uncertain about to try and assess possible outcomes for that given situation.
 It has been used for physics, financial investment, and AI development for situations that involve decision making and not a percise data set to utilize for it.
+It works by building modles of possible results after doing risk analysis calcluations and then substitutes a range of values for any factor that is uncertain.

 Here is an example of a Monte Carlo graph I pulled:
 -------------------